michaelgrosner/tribeca/README.md

 To ignore the output, execute the application in the background with `screen -dmS K K.sh` or with the alias `make start` or simply `./K.sh`.

+For more information consider to follow the *white rabbit*, but its dangerous to go alone, take this:

 c sandbox: [wandbox.org](https://wandbox.org)

 js sandbox: [jsfiddle.net](https://jsfiddle.net)